The Wizards of Pangea Chapters

 - Location: Wisconsin, United States

+Five of my paintings will be used for the background of a set on the Dark Matter T.V.
+Series.
 My painting "The Hunt" is printed in Expose 11.
-I have a full page in the special 100th issue of ImagineFX magazine and I am also featured on the disc of issue 71.
-I have painted images for Fantasy Flight Games and you can find my art on the December 2013 issue of the StarShipSofa podcast.
-I will also be featured in a how-to digital art book printed by Dopress Books titled "Digital Art Techniques & Process".
+I have a full page in the special 100th issue of ImagineFX magazine.
+I have painted images for Fantasy Flight Games.
+I am also featured in a how-to digital art book printed by Dopress Books titled "Digital Art Techniques & Process".

 Thursday, June 15, 2006